-Easter Island, a special territory of Chile, is located in the southeast Pacific about 4,000 kilometers (2,500 miles) west of the Chilean mainland.
+Easter Island, a territory of Chile, is located in the southeastern Pacific Ocean, about 4,000 kilometers (2,500 miles) west of the Chilean mainland.
 Though still largely unexplored, Easter Island’s waters are known to contain geological hot spots and areas of rare biodiversity.
-Highly migratory fish species as well as seamounts ranging from 8.4 million to 13.1 million years old are found here.Pew is working with Easter Island’s indigenous Rapa Nui community and the Chilean government to create a large, fully protected marine reserve in these ecologically important waters.
-If designated, the reserve would be one of the largest of its kind in the world, safeguarding the island’s unique ocean environment and traditional Rapa Nui fishing practices.
+The region is home to highly migratory fish species and features seamounts ranging from 8.4 million to 13.1 million years old.Pew, supported by the Bertarelli Foundation, has worked with the indigenous Rapa Nui community since 2012 to identify the best ways to protect the island’s waters.
+In October 2015, Chilean President Michelle Bachelet announced the government’s intention to move forward with the Rapa Nui proposal to create one of the world’s largest marine parks around Easter Island.
+The park will help safeguard the island’s unique ocean environment and traditional Rapa Nui fishing practices.

 Our WorkView All

 Narrated by Dr. Sylvia Earle, Voices from the Sea (Voces del mar) is a 40-minute documentary that tells the story of the Rapa Nui’s efforts to develop a proposal for one of the world’s largest protected areas of ocean.
 Read More

 A map featuring the world's largest highly protected marine reserves.
 Read More